 All services and programs offered by the Greene County Housing Program are available to Greene County Veterans who meet the eligibility for the specific program.
 In addition there is Homeless Prevention and Rapid Rehousing services through the Emergency Solutions Grant, that are specifically targeted to Greene County veterans.
 A Housing Specialist from the program is available to meet with the veteran to determine eligibility and make appropriate referrals.

 Greene County Housing Options Partnership (GCHOP):

-Mission: The Greene County Housing Options Partnership (GCHOP) unites to provide education, compile information and to identify housing needs in order to develop and promote housing resources for all residents, including those who are homeless, near-homeless, elderly or with behavioral health needs.
+Mission: The Greene County Housing Options Partnership (GCHOP) unites a number of key housing stakeholders to provide education, compile information and to identify housing needs.
+The goal is to develop and promote housing resources for all residents, including those who are homeless, near-homeless, elderly or with behavioral health needs.